 Held at the Science Museum’s fantastic new venue, Illuminate, the lunch is a chance to network with other media leaders, ask questions to our panels of editors and columnists, and sit with some of the most influential journalists working in media to quiz them off the record.

 ‘Media Leaders’ is the weekly must-read newsletter from Mediatel, fronted by celebrated journalist Raymond Snoddy, previously of the Financial Times and BBC.

 Since launch, Media Leaders has evolved into a showcase of thought leadership from across the sector and our regular columnists now include Dominic Mills, Jan Gooding, Tracey Follows, Bob Wootton, Nick Manning and our own editor, David Pidgeon.

 Together, they are read by a who’s-who of our industry each week, the most influential execs and media leaders themselves.

 The Media Leaders Lunch will get many of these people together in one room – with a pre-lunch aperitif of ‘Any Questions’ with three of Mediatel’s columnists, followed by a post-lunch panel with major newsbrand editors.

 Join senior executives from brands, agencies, media owners, industry bodies and investment companies at what we expect to be a hugely popular event.

-Mediatel columnists attending: David Pidgeon, Editor, Newsline Michaela Jefferson, Reporter, Newsline Raymond Snoddy, Media Journalist Torin Douglas, Media Commentator Tracey Follows, Founder, Futuremade Nick Manning, Founder, Encyclomedia International Jan Gooding, Chair of the Board of Trustees, Stonewall John Lowery
+Mediatel columnists attending: David Pidgeon, Editor, Newsline Raymond Snoddy, Media Journalist Torin Douglas, Media Commentator Tracey Follows, Founder, Futuremade Nick Manning, Founder, Encyclomedia International Jan Gooding, Chair of the Board of Trustees, Stonewall John Lowery

 Top table (10 seats) with Mediatel columnist as your host: £1,800 + VAT